 - low road noise, - smooth road surface, - fully closed windows, - dry weather condition. - Even though the system is designed for users speaking in North American English, French, and Spanish accents, the system may not always work for some. - When navigating through an automated system such as voice mail, or when sending a page, before speaking the digit string, make sure to say "Send". - Storing names in your favorites phonebook when the vehicle is not in motion is recommended. - Phonebook (Mobile and Favorites) name recognition rate is optimized when the entries are not similar. - You can say "O" (letter "O") for "0" (zero).

-- Even though international dialing for most number combinations is supported, some shortcut dialing number combinations may not be supported. - compromised with the convertible top down.
+- Even though international dialing for most number combinations is supported, some shortcut dialing number combinations may not be supported. - In a convertible vehicle, system performance may be compromised with the convertible top down.

 Far End Audio Performance